Started |

 result isn't quite thin enough, but I do know my limits

 and those of the materials I work with.
-Most of the lateral muscle
+Most of the lateral

 structure's texture was created using a combination of sculpting